Pipeline compliance and security validations - Sprint 141 Update

 Expanded search box

 We understand the importance of search and are bringing back the expanded search box on the product header.
 In addition, you can now invoke the search box by just clicking "/" on any service page in Azure DevOps.
-This feature was prioritized based on the following user voice.
+This feature was prioritized based on a user voice suggestion.

 Here is the default search box: